fgnt/sms_wsj/README.md

 ```bash

 ```
-To generate them yourself see [here].(#q:-i-want-to-generate-the-rirs-myself.-How-can-I-do-that?)
+To generate them yourself see [here](#q:-i-want-to-generate-the-rirs-myself.-How-can-I-do-that?).

 Then set your KALDI_ROOT
 ```bash